NiklasTiede/Github-Trending-API/README.md

 ## Running from Source

-YOu can easily clone the project and run it locally:
+You can easily clone the project and run it locally:

 ```
 ❯ git clone